Disclosure: We may earn from the outbound links on this post if you decide to shop from them.

 Ray-Ban replacement parts come handy after you have broken your precious pair of sunglasses.
 Sometimes you’d accidentally sat on your sunglasses, and they need a repair.
 Maybe your Ray-Bans’ temple broke or perhaps sunglasses’ lens got a wide scratch?
-Repairing your Ray-Ban sunglasses is most of the times the best solution for the broken shades and your wallet.
+Repairing your Ray-Ban sunglasses, is most of the time, the best solution for the broken shades and your wallet.

-When it comes to buying replacement parts for Ray-Ban sunglasses, people used to buy wrong types of spare parts that won’t fit into their sunglasses.
+When it comes to buying replacement parts for Ray-Ban sunglasses, people used to purchase the wrong types of spare parts that won’t fit into their sunglasses.
 To buy correct replacement parts for your Ray-Ban shades, please follow our instructions carefully.

 Ray-Ban Replacement Parts; Lenses

-All info you need to know about ordering the right Ray-Ban replacement lenses is located inside the left temple (arm) of your sunglasses.
-You need to identify 3 specification codes.
+All info you need to know about ordering the right Ray-Ban replacement lenses locates inside the left temple (arm) of your sunglasses.
+You need to identify three specification codes.

-- Ray-Ban style code which begins with RB followed by 4 numbers.
-In the illustration above the code is RB2140 and it stands for Original Wayfarer style.
+- Find Ray-Ban style code, which begins with RB, followed by four numbers.
+In the illustration above, the code is RB2140, and it stands for Original Wayfarer style.

-- Lens Color code which is usually anywhere from 3 to 7 digit number (sometimes includes letters).
-The image above shows the first 3 digits (901) which represent the black color of the temple.
-After the backslash, you can find R5 which register the actual color code for the lens, in this case, Blue/Gray lenses.
+- Get lens color code, which is usually anywhere from 3 to 7 digit numbers (sometimes includes letters).
+The image above shows the first three digits (901), which represent the black color of the temple.
+After the backslash, you can find R5, which registers the actual color code for the lens, in this case, Blue/Gray lenses.

-- Lens Size code, which is 2 digit number just before the square symbol & bridge size.
+- Discover lens size code, which is the two-digit number just before the square symbol & bridge size.
 From the picture, the lens size can be identified to be 50.

 If you want to buy the same colored lenses as before, then you need the lens color code as well.
-Sometimes it can be difficult to find an exact match so don’t be afraid to try a new color.
+Sometimes it can be challenging to find an exact match, so don’t be afraid to try a new color.
 See what Ray-Ban replacement lenses we recommend.

-To replace your sunglasses’ lenses you may need professional assistance.
-Please check our Ray-Ban lens repair guide to find out if it’s for you.
+To replace your sunglasses’ lenses, you may need professional assistance.
+Please check our Ray-Ban lens repair guide to find out if you are up to the task.

 Replacement Temples for Ray-Ban Sunglasses